mlibrary/keycard/docs/runtime_context.rst

 Runtime Context
 ===============

-A given application can be run in different environments and configurations for different purposes like development, testing, staging, or public use.
+An application can be run in different environments and configurations for different purposes like development, testing, staging, or public use.
 There are many overlapping terms in use, so, for our purposes here, we use the term *Runtime Context* to give labels to the scenarios where the infrastructure is